Foundation Bundle¶

 You: "Now implement that design"

-Amplifier: [Launches modular-builder to write code]
+Amplifier: [Launches modular-builder to write code from the spec]

 Agent Workflows¶